Matt Reeves' unrealized projects: Way Station

 On September 13, 2019, it was announced that Reeves' 6th & Idaho had acquired the rights to the Hugo Award-winning science fiction novel Way Station (1963) by Clifford D. Simak, and would develop a feature film adaptation with Netflix as part of 6th & Idaho's first-look deal with the company; Reeves would produce the project alongside his 6th & Idaho partners Adam Kassan and Rafi Crohn, Adam Massey and Lincoln Stalmaster.

-2020s

-Clickbait streaming series
+Clickbait series

 On July 1, 2020, it was announced that Reeves was producing Clickbait, a television series focusing on the 2016 United States presidential election; Adam Sorin writing the season, Fionn Whitehead was set to star in the series, Mark Molloy would direct and executive produce along with Ann Ruark, Greg Silverman and Paul Shapiro, which received a straight-to-series order from Quibi.
 The series was never completed until Quibi shut down and is unknown if it would find another distributor.